suryamangena/testing-interview-questions/manual-interview-questions-answers.md

 c) Log the defect

-42. Explain what is “Test Plan Driven” or “Key Word Driven” method of testing?
+## 42. Explain what is “Test Plan Driven” or “Key Word Driven” method of testing?
-This technique uses the actual test case document developed by testers using a spreadsheet containing special “key Words”.
+**Ans** This technique uses the actual test case document developed by testers using a spreadsheet containing special “key Words”.
 The key words control the processing.

-43. What is the DFD (Data Flow Diagram)?
+## 43. What is the DFD (Data Flow Diagram)?
-When a “flow of data” through an information system is graphically represented, then it is known as Data Flow Diagram.
+**Ans** When a “flow of data” through an information system is graphically represented, then it is known as Data Flow Diagram.
 It is also used for the visualization of data processing.

-44. Explain what LCSAJ is?
+## 44. Explain what LCSAJ is?
+**Ans**
 LCSAJ stands for ‘linear code sequence and jump.’
 It consists of the following three items

 a) Start of the linear sequence of executable statements